EgorKhabarov/LocatorTriangulation/README.md

 If the angle is too small (less than 20°) or too large (150° and above), accuracy drops significantly.

 For maximum accuracy, take positions so that the target is roughly at a right angle relative to you.

+The corner color in the message indicates the calculation quality.
+Green means near-perfect accuracy, yellow is acceptable but may include a small error, and red indicates poor accuracy.

 ### How to hide from the locator